Edward VIII: Prince of Wales

-Throughout the 1920s, Edward, as Prince of Wales, represented his father at home and abroad on many occasions.
-His rank, travels, good looks, and unmarried status gained him much public attention.
-At the height of his popularity, he was the most photographed celebrity of his time and he set men's fashion.
-During his 1924 visit to the United States, Men's Wear magazine observed, "The average young man in America is more interested in the clothes of the Prince of Wales than in any other individual on earth."
+Throughout the 1920s, Edward, as Prince of Wales, represented his father at home and overseas on many occasions.
+His rank, travels, good looks, and unmarried status attracted considerable public attention.
+At the height of his popularity, he was the most photographed celebrity of his time, and he set men's fashion.
+During his 1924 visit to the United States, Men's Wear magazine observed that, "The average young man in America is more interested in the clothes of the Prince of Wales than in any other individual on earth."

-Edward visited poverty-stricken areas of Britain, and undertook 16 tours to various parts of the Empire between 1919 and 1935.
-On a tour of Canada in 1919, he acquired the Bedingfield ranch, near Pekisko, Alberta, which he owned until 1962.
-Named the E. P. Ranch (for Edward, Prince), Edward attempted unsuccessfully to develop the ranch for the breeding of animals, including Shorthorn cattle, Dartmoor ponies, and Clydesdale horses.
-He escaped unharmed when the train he was riding in during a tour of Australia was derailed outside Perth in 1920.
+Edward visited poverty-stricken areas of Britain, and undertook sixteen tours to various parts of the Empire between 1919 and 1935.
+On a tour of Canada in 1919, he acquired the Bedingfield ranch near Pekisko, Alberta, which he owned until 1962.
+Named the E. P. Ranch (for Edward, Prince), he attempted unsuccessfully to develop it for the breeding of animals, including Shorthorn cattle, Dartmoor ponies, and Clydesdale horses.